 At the hearing, the plaintiff testified that she continued to fear for her life.
 She stated that she didn’t know what the defendant would do next.
 Further, she testified that he previously violated the restraining order numerous times.
 The plaintiff added: “that piece of paper is the only thing that keeps me from looking over my shoulder 24/7; and it has for 14 years, and I’d like to keep it that way.”

 The trial judge denied the defendant’s motion to terminate the restraining order, and the defendant appealed.
 The Appeals Court upheld the trial court’s decision.
 The Court noted that in order to terminate the order, the defendant must prove by clear and convincing evidence that, as a result of a significant change in circumstances, it is no longer equitable for the order to continue, because the protected party no longer has a reasonable fear of imminent serious physical harm.

 “To prove that he had truly ‘moved on with his life,’ the defendant in this case needed to demonstrate not only that he has moved on to another relationship but that he has ‘moved on’ from his history of domestic abuse and retaliation,” the Court noted.
 “In the present case, while the defendant did submit criminal record information from both Massachusetts and NCIC, there is no affidavit from local police, and no affidavit or testimony from his current wife.
 On this record, it is impossible to say whether the defendant has resolved his problems with domestic abuse or merely become more adept at hiding them.”
 Because the defendant failed to prove this, the Court refused to terminate the restraining order.

 If you have any questions about abuse prevention, restraining orders, or family law issues, you may schedule a free consultation with our experienced attorneys.
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Call (866) 995-6663 during regular business hours or complete our online contact form, and we will respond to your phone call or submission promptly.